PaulGueneau/PaulGueneau/README.md

 # 👋 Hello I am Paul Gueneau !

-I am a french software engineer with a little more than 3 years of experience based in Sophia Antipolis, Côte d'Azur
+I am a french software engineer with a little more than 3 years of experience based in Sophia Antipolis, Côte d'Azur.

 Besides code I read very often and also like to write on several subjects including software engineering but not only!